1. Docs

 • High-cardinality numeric categoricals — included

-• String categoricals — automatically excluded (not numerically meaningful for Pearson)
+• String categoricals — automatically excluded (not numerically meaningful for a rank correlation)

 Checkpoint coefficients